appfuse/appfuse/README.txt

   the checked UserExistsException is thrown.
 - [Struts] Fixed bug in error.jsp that caused it to throw exceptions under
   certain conditions: https://appfuse.dev.java.net/issues/show_bug.cgi?id=122.
+- [Struts] Modified struts_form.xdt to properly handle Sets when used for indexed properties.
 - Added serialVersionUID variables to all serializable classes.
 - Changed IDEA project files so project is loaded as a web module.
 This allows Tomcat debugging and taglib resolution in JSPs.
+- Increased the default font size of success/error messages since all my clients have asked me to it when developing a project with AppFuse.
+- Added fade.js for using the Fade Anything Technique as documented at http://www.axentric.com/posts/default/7.
+Applied fading to messages.
 - Improved build.xml file:
     * create-tables.sql now deleted when running "clean" target.
     * "fixcrlf" target updated to repair more file types on *nix systems.